Racism in association football: Spain

 On 27 April 2014, Barcelona player Dani Alves was targeted by Villarreal fans, who threw a banana at him.
 Alves picked up the banana, peeled it, and took a bite.
 Teammate and also Brazilian player Neymar's response, to post a photograph of himself on social media also eating a banana, went viral.
 Other footballers have also since taken photographs of themselves eating bananas.
 Cyrille Regis, who had been racially abused while a player in the 1970s and '80s, expressed concern that the viral campaign would detract from the important issues of combating racism in the game.
 Alves said that whoever threw the banana at him should be publicly shamed, and on 30 April 2014, a man was arrested in connection with the incident.
 Villarreal were later fined €12,000 for the incident.

 In early May 2014, Levante's Papakouli Diop complained of receiving racist abuse from opposition Atlético Madrid fans.

-Espanyol banned 12 supporters after they were identified as having subjected Atletico Bilbao player Iñaki Williams to racist abuse in a match in January 2020.
+Espanyol banned 12 supporters after they were identified as having subjected Athletic Bilbao player Iñaki Williams to racist abuse in a match in January 2020.

 On 4 April 2021, the players of Valencia left the pitch during a La Liga game against Cádiz after their player, Mouctar Diakhaby, was allegedly subjected to racist abuse.

-In September 2022, Real Madrid player Vinicius Jr was criticised on television for dancing whilst celebrating a goal; the player said that criticism, which compared him to a "monkey", was racist.
-Following this, some fans of Atletico Madrid were accused of singing racist songs about Vinicius, which was condemned by La Liga.
-Vinicius Jr later said that La Liga did not do anything about racists, a few days after which La Liga announced that they had filed charges against those accused.
+In September 2022, Real Madrid player Vinícius Júnior was criticised on television for dancing whilst celebrating a goal; the player said that criticism, which compared him to a "monkey", was racist.
+Following this, some fans of Atlético Madrid were accused of singing racist songs about Vinícius, which was condemned by La Liga.
+Vinícius later said that La Liga did not do anything about racists, a few days after which La Liga announced that they had filed charges against those accused.
 In February 2023 it was revealed that nobody in Spain "has been sentenced or punished for a racist incident related to football".

+In January 2023, Vinícius was targeted when an effigy of him was hung outside Real Madrid's training ground.
+Three people were initially arrested, and eventually four men were later fined and banned from stadiums for their role.

+In February 2023, Vinícius was racially abused by a Mallorca fan, who later received a suspended prison sentence.

+In May 2023, Real Madrid's game against Valencia was halted after Vinícius was racially abused.
+Three people were arrested in connection with the incident, after it was reported to the police as a hate crime.
+Valencia received a fine and had their south stand closed for 5 games as punishment, which was reduced to 2 games on appeal.
+The three fans who abused him were later jailed.